the-road-to-learn-react/the-road-to-react/manuscript/react-modern/props-handling.md

 );
 ~~~~~~~

 It may not be the most concise, but it is the easiest to reason about.
 Variation 1 with its nested destructuring didn't add much benefit and variation 2 may add too many advanced JavaScript features (spread operator, rest operator) which are not familiar to everyone.
 After all, all these variations have their pros and cons.
-When refactoring a component, always aim for readability, especially when working in a team of people, and make sure make sure they're using a common React code style.
+When refactoring a component, always aim for readability, especially when working in a team of people, and make sure they're using a common React code style.

 ### Exercises: